 Students must apply for financial aid annually by completing the Free Application for Federal Student Aid (FAFSA).
 Students may complete and submit the FAFSA online at studentaid.gov.
-The 2023-2024 FAFSA will be available in December 2023.
-Families will use their 2022 federal tax information to complete the FAFSA.
+The 2026-27 FAFSA will be available in October.
+Families will use their 2025 federal tax information to complete the FAFSA.

 New freshmen will be notified of their financial aid offers starting in February; returning students receive notification by the end of June.
 All financial aid offers can be viewed on the student financial aid portal within CentralLink, along with any required documents and next steps to avoid a delayed financial aid disbursement.
-Students who do not want to borrow student loans or would like to reduce the offered amounts can make adjustments on their financial aid portal.
+Students offered student loans for filing the FAFSA must take action on the loans to borrow them.
+Students can accept, reduce, or decline their loans in their student finanical aid portal.